 Engage

-Data Privacy and Changing Ecosystem Roles in the EU Open Banking Regulation Triumvirate
+Data Privacy & Roles in EU Open Banking Regulation

 We continue our look at the emerging open banking regulatory landscape in Europe, which will change significantly over the next couple of years with the introduction of Instant Payments, Digital Identity and the Third Payment Services Directive.
 So far we have discussed the overall European open banking regulatory approaches, and the strengthened fraud prevention and security capabilities in European open banking regulations.
 In this blog post, we discuss new provisions to ensure consumer data privacy and how the regulations could change the roles of ecosystem stakeholders including banks, fintech, aggregators, and API industry players.